Apportioned Plate and Registration

 - Current title or Manufacturer’s Certificate of Origin

 - Original notarized bill of sale

 For newly purchased vehicles, include the odometer reading and sales price.

 - Newly purchased vehicles in South Carolina are subject to sales tax or Infrastructure Maintenance Fee (IMF) unless exempt

 The IMF or sales tax is 5% of the sales price, up to a maximum of $500, or include the tax exempt number assigned by South Carolina Department of Revenue.

 Receipt of TEAR obligates the registrant for payment of IRP billing for the vehicles(s) listed on that schedule.
 Billing notices should be received within ten days to two weeks.
 Should you fail to receive a bill within this time period, please contact MCS at 803-896-3870.
 There can be no modification in the expiration date of these authorities.

 TEAR is valid for 45 days or less depending upon expiration date of account.

 Insurance Requirements for Apportioned Vehicles

 Each South Carolina-based registrant must maintain liability insurance coverage on all vehicles bearing an SC apportioned license plate.
-The insurance certification on the front side of the Original Application for Apportioned Registration (SCDMV Form FRP Schedule A/E) or Supplemental Application for Apportioned Registration (SCDMV Form Schedule C) must be completed with the insurance company name, policy number, policy dates, and the agency/agent’s name.
+The insurance certification on the front side of the Original Application for Apportioned Registration (SCDMV Form Schedule A/E) or Supplemental Application for Apportioned Registration (SCDMV Form Schedule C) must be completed with the insurance company name, policy number, policy dates, and the agency/agent’s name.
 If the vehicle becomes uninsured for any reason, the license plate and cab card must be surrendered to Motor Carrier Services within five days.
 Otherwise you will be subject to a reinstatement fee and fine of $400 or more.